 Format:

-Complaints must be in writing.
-The OLSC provides assistance through their Public Liaison Officer if needed.
+Complaints must be in writing and signed.
+The OLSC provides assistance through its Public Liaison Officer if needed.

 Personal Details: